Best internet plans in Australia 2024: Compare NBN, 5G home broadband, wireless plans and more

 We’ve covered everything — including major NBN connection types and NBN alternatives, such as fixed wireless, satellite and 5G home internet (not to be confused with 5G mobile internet).

-With plenty of options, it may take time to decide what the best internet plan is for you.
-In all likelihood, your most significant factor will be where you live, as not all plans are available nationwide.
+With plenty of options, deciding the best internet plan for you may take some time.
+The most significant factor will likely be where you live, as not all plans are available nationwide.

 More than 10 million homes are on track to access the NBN by late 2025.
 However, not everyone can take advantage of higher speed tiers or wired connections.
 In these cases, a fixed wireless broadband plan or satellite internet may be your saving grace.